How to use black seed oil — a teaspoon of cold-pressed Ethiopian Nigella sativa oil

 When does higher dosage matter?

 The concentration of thymoquinone in the oil matters as much as the volume.
 A teaspoon of oil containing 2.67% thymoquinone delivers significantly more bioactive compound than a teaspoon of oil containing 0.5%.
 This is why we test our Ethiopian-sourced oil after evaluating 36 suppliers — because dose response is driven by concentration, not volume.
-For more on why TQ percentage matters, see our complete benefits guide.

 How to Take Black Seed Oil: Methods and Techniques